 - Keep your pets indoors on the big night

 The trick’s on you

 With any luck, a homeowner will never experience vandalism on their property; but Halloween often brings out the most ghoulish behaviour in some people.
-Check your homeowners insurance—does it cover vandalism?
-Most do and will cover the cost of any damage in excess of the deductible.
+Check your insurance policy, does it cover vandalism?
+Most do and will cover the cost of any damage in excess of the policy’s deductible.

-Your car may also be a target, and if vandalized (say your tires are slashed, your paint job ruined, or if someone breaks a window) you will also be covered, but only if your car insurance policy includes comprehensive coverage.
-Comprehensive coverage is optional but it provides benefits for situations other than a collision.
-It can replace broken glass, help you get damage repaired from vandalism or fire, and replace your car if it is stolen and not recovered.
+Your car may also be a target, and if vandalized (say your paint job is ruined) you will also be covered, but only if your car insurance policy includes comprehensive coverage.
+Comprehensive coverage is optional so not everyone has it, but if you do it provides benefits for situations other than a collision.
+It can replace broken glass, cover the costs to repair damages from vandalism or fire, and replace your car if it is stolen and not recovered.

 Your jack-o’-lantern starts a fire

-Jack-o’-lanterns are a fairly safe Halloween decoration, but accidents do happen.
-If your jack-o’-lantern turns fiendish and causes a fire, your homeowners insurance will likely cover any damage caused.
-The insurance company will want to be sure you placed your jack-o’-lantern safely, so avoid any large flames or potentially flammable situations.
+Jack-o’-lanterns are usually a fairly safe Halloween decoration, but accidents do happen.
+If your jack-o’-lantern turns fiendish and causes a fire, your home insurance will likely cover any damage caused.
+There are precautions you should take however, to minimize the risk:

 A Halloween party guest drinks too much